AdobeDocs/experience-platform.en/help/dashboards/sql-insights-query-pro-mode/templates/overlaps.md

 ## Export insights {#export insights}

-To ex[port your insights, select **[!UICONTROL Export]** on the top right of the table.
+To export your insights, select **[!UICONTROL Export]** on the top right of the table.
 The print PDF dialog appears.
 From this dialog you can save as a PDF or print the data shown in the table.

 Select **[!UICONTROL Templates]** to return to the [!UICONTROL Template] overview.

-![The Advanced Audience Overlaps view with Templates highlighted.]() -->
+![The Advanced Audience Overlaps view with Templates highlighted.]()